Exact renormalization group for wave functionals: Introduction

-In the MERA, which represents a wave function of a quantum many body system, the layers of the network are interpreted as representing the energy scale, which corresponds to the bulk direction in the gauge/gravity correspondence.
-Thus, since constructing cMERA is considered to be equivalent to obtaining the scale dependence of a wave functional in a quantum field theory, we consider an approach based on the exact renormalization group.
-Note here that there are works on a perturbative construction of the cMERA for interacting theories based on the renormalization group \cite{Cotler:2018ufx} and the exact renormalization group approach to the cMERA at free fixed points in O($N$) vector models \cite{Fliss:2016ifp}.
+In the MERA, which represents a wave function of a quantum many-body system, the layers of the network are interpreted as representing the energy scale, which corresponds to the bulk direction in the gauge/gravity correspondence.
+Thus, constructing continuum tensor networks is considered to be equivalent to obtaining the scale dependence of a wave functional in a quantum field theory, which should be determined by the renormalization group\footnote{For early work on renormalization of quantum field theory from a wave functional approach, see Refs.\nobreak\cite{Symanzik:1981wd,Luscher:1985iu,Minic:1994ff}}.
+In this paper, to obtain the scale dependence of the wave functional non-perturbatively, we consider an approach based on the exact renormalization group.
+Note here that there are works on a perturbative construction of continuum tensor networks for interacting theories based on the renormalization group \cite{Cotler:2018ufx} and the exact renormalization group approach to the continuum tensor networks for O($N$) vector model at free fixed point \cite{Fliss:2016ifp}.

-The exact renormalization group (ERG) \cite{Wilson:1973jj,Wegner:1972ih} (for a review of the ERG, see \cite{Morris:1998da,Aoki:2000wm,Bagnuls:2000ae,Polonyi:2001se,Gies:2006wv,Pawlowski:2005xe,Igarashi:2009tj,Rosten:2010vm,Dupuis:2020fhh}) serves as a powerful non-perturbative method for quantum field theories along with lattice field theories.
+The exact renormalization group (ERG) \cite{Wilson:1973jj,Wegner:1972ih} (for a review of the ERG, see \cite{Morris:1993qb, Morris:1998da,Aoki:2000wm,Bagnuls:2000ae,Polonyi:2001se,Gies:2006wv,Pawlowski:2005xe,Igarashi:2009tj,Rosten:2010vm,Dupuis:2020fhh}) serves as a powerful non-perturbative method for quantum field theories along with lattice field theories.
 The ERG gives a functional differential equation that describes the scale-dependence of the effective action.
 In this paper, we derive a functional differential equation obeyed by wave functionals of the ground states in scalar field theories from the ERG equation (the Polchinski equation \cite{Polchinski:1983gv}).
 While our equation is a non-perturbative one, we check the validity of our equation using the perturbation theory.
 We calculate the wave functional up to the first-order perturbation and verify that it satisfies our equation.
 While our motivation is to study a tensor network description of emergent space, we expect our findings to contribute to developments in the non-perturbative studies of quantum field theories.